 Excel Checklist Complete?
 Check!

 A checklist is one type of list you can create in Excel.
 You can also create custom lists for information you use often, like department names and people’s names.
+You can also use your Excel checklists to run your meetings efficiently.

 If you’re creating forms in Excel to make data entry quicker and easier, you can create dropdown lists with custom items.